 B.2 Explain the system for adopting resolutions.
-Describe how it differs from the system envisaged in the CCA, or any applicable regulations.
+Describe how it differs from the system envisaged in the CCL, or any applicable regulations.

 The chief regulation governing the ICF is Legislative Decree 4/2002, of 24 December, which approves the recast text of the Law on the Institut Català de Finances.
-This Legislative Decree has been subsequently amended on a number of occasions, with the most recent changes being made by Decree Laws 2/2015, of 28 July, 4/2015, of 29 December, and by Law 5/2017, of 28 March, on tax, administrative, financial and public sector measures.
-As a whole, the aforementioned legislative changes have enabled to adapt the ICF's Governing Bodies to the CRD IV directive, with an emphasis on the presence of independent members.
+This Legislative Decree has subsequently been amended on a number of occasions.
+The most recent changes were made by Decree Laws 2/2015, of 28 July, and 4/2015, of 29 December, and by Laws 5/2017, of 28 March, on tax, administrative, financial and public sector measures, 5/2020, of 29 April, on tax, financial, administrative and public sector measures and on the introduction of a tax on facilities having an impact on the environment, and 2/2021, of 29 December, on tax, financial, administrative and public sector measures.
+As a whole, the aforementioned legislative changes have made it possible to adapt the ICF's Governing Bodies to the CRD IV directive, with an emphasis on the presence of independent members.